Guide To Downtown Inserts

 Panini Downtown cards are one of the most popular inserts of modern collecting.
 They’re an SSP, meaning they’re exceptionally tough pulls that have been as tough to find as one per case.
-Due to their popularity, we bring you the Cardines guide to Downtown inserts.
+Due to their popularity, we bring you the CardLines guide to Downtown inserts.

 In this post, we’ll take a trip through Downtown and see what makes these cards so valuable, and – more importantly – should you invest in them.